 The Gay Football Supporters’ Network (GFSN) is a voluntary organisation, and was established in 1989 as a social network for LGB&T football fans across the UK.
 Since then it expanded into hosting its own national league and takes the lead in tackling homophobia, biphobia, and transphobia in football.

 The GFSN works to maintain a social network for LGB&T supporters, to encourage inclusive teams for players of all abilities, and to campaign against discrimination in football, with a view to creating a safe and tolerant environment both on and off the pitch.

-Since their formation in 1989, their main concerns still hold true today – that is while football is the greatest sport in the world, it can be intimidating for LGBT persons due to the phobic attitudes within all aspects of the game.
+Since their formation in 1989, their main concerns still hold true today – that is while football is the greatest sport in the world, it can be intimidating for LGB&T persons due to the phobic attitudes within all aspects of the game.

-But the GFSN League is not just a football league – it’s much more then that.
+But the GFSN League is not just a football league – it’s much more than that.
 Together with the Gay Football Supporters Network, it serves as a social network for football players, managers, and fans alike.

 The Gay Football Supporters Network (GFSN) was founded in early 1989 by a small but dedicated group of Football Supporters who happened to be gay.
 This dedicated band went out to spread the word to the world that being queer did not mean an exclusive dislike of their favourite sport.

 From those small beginnings meeting as a group in the Salmon & Compasses in Chapel Market, North London, the national organisation began to grow.